starshine-bcit/bby-buohub/README.md

 # bby-buohub

-bby-buohub is a simple micro-services based containerized video streaming platform.
+bby-buohub is a simple micro-services based containerized video streaming platform which can be run via Kubernetes or Docker Compose.

 ## Team members

-Sasha, Dennis, Jose
+Sasha, Dennis

 ## Componenets